birthed-by-the-necrophage/bbtnp-hugo-source/content/important-loot.md

 +++

-* A nutical chart showing safe routes to a small island
+* A nautical chart showing safe routes to a small island

 * An Eldish bubble car